-On the surface the Biblical phrase might restrict access to the Temple, 12 but the rabbis understood the phrase more broadly due to the context of the surrounding verses.
-13 The rabbis interpreted to be "kept out of the assembly of the Lord" as prohibiting the marriage between a mamzer and an Israelite.
-A mamzer could thereby only marry another mamzer, 14 a convert or a freed slave, 15 or a non-Jew.
-16 If a mamzer married an ordinary Jew, the penalty was lashes and immediate divorce 17 and their offspring were mamzerim.
-18
+mamzer,14 a convert or a freed slave,15 or a non-Jew.16 If a mamzer married an ordinary Jew, the penalty was lashes and immediate divorce,17 and their offspring were mamzerim.18

 Except for the prohibitions of marriage, a mamzer was considered a full member of the Jewish community and was required to carry out all religious duties, including procreation.
-A mamzer was deemed a son and brother in respect to rules of inheritance, levirate marriage, and conduct towards parents.
-His birth released his father's wife from the obligation of levirate marriage and halizah.
-The mamzer was eligible to hold any public office, including service as a civil judge20 and even λκ κπέχ υτχη τκ π, ηυμ ρατ πάσεν υτχ οηυδ π,τρ ηφ - "for she has seen that heathen nations invade her sanctuary, those whom you did forbid to enter into your congregation."
+A mamzer was deemed a son and brother in respect to rules of inheritance, levirate marriage, and conduct towards parents.19 His birth released his father's wife from the obligation of levirate marriage and הדליצה.
+The mamzer was eligible to hold any public office, including service as a civil judge20 and even theoretically becoming a king.21 The Sages comment that a mamzer could achieve the status of a scholar, who took precedence over an ignorant High Priest.22